(Last Updated On: March 15, 2019)

 On the morning of her death in the midst of great pain, she sang her favorite songs, recited psalm 23 and thanked those present for coming to visit her.
-It was significant in that she hugged or held persons with both hands and said “thanks for coming…hear?”
+It was significant in that she hugged or held persons with both hands and said “Thanks for coming…hear?”
 Around 10:20 that same morning, Mummy would hold me with both hands and say “David…your mother is gone, David, your mother is gone.”
-Holding both hands were significant to her as she firmly requested, “hold the other one.”
+Holding both hands was significant to her as she firmly requested, “Hold the other one.”

 To you, great fathers out there, don’t feel left out.
 She could not have been a mother without you.
 Thank you for choosing, caring and being with mom all this time.
 We love you too!